Kylie Jenner’s Diet And Fitness Secrets: Pilates, Fit Tea Wraps, And Fiji Water

 “These two exercises work the glutminimus and glutmedius, these are the muscles on the upper side section of the bum and will give your bum a more rounded shape,” Caron added.

 When it comes to Kylie’s diet, she likes to keep it balanced, reports Shape magazine.
-Khloe Kardashian revealed in a post on her app entitled “My Sisters’ Diets Are Cray” that Kylie’s diet is the most normal out of the bunch.
+Khloe Kardashian revealed in a post on her app titled “My Sisters’ Diets Are Cray” that Kylie’s diet is the most normal out of the bunch.

 “Kylie eats like a typical teenager but she’s also super aware of what she puts in her body when it comes to fresh and organic foods.
 It’s all about that moderation, boo!”

-And if you take a look at the teen’s account, you’ll see that she loves to pig out but she’ll also enjoy fruits and vegetables as well.
+And if you take a look at the teen’s account, you’ll see that she loves to pig out but she’ll enjoy fruits and vegetables as well.

 A post shared by Kylie (@kyliejenner) on